OWRC/interpolants/index.md

 - by virtue of being in our database, web applications allowing users to analyze the data become available
 - this is a system of delivering information needed for water resources and planning.

 The following is an index to the data maintained and produced by the ORMGP.
-All data can be cited by a link below.
+All data can be cited using the link below.